-Explore Legendary Mayan Ruins amid the Dense Cover of Tropical Jungle
+Explore Legendary Mayan Ruins & Remnants of an Ancient Civilization within the Tropical Jungle

 Day 1: Belize City, Belize / Guatemala—Ruins of Yaxha